kklarsen/getting_and_cleaning_data_project/CodeBook.md

 The flow of the code follows naturally from Top to Bottom.
 However, explainatory comments breaks up the code in major functional segments as follows;

-1. Unzip/install the UCI HAR Dataset to `"./UCI HAR Dataset"`.
+* Unzip/install the UCI HAR Dataset to `"./UCI HAR Dataset"`.
 Unless the `"./UCI HAR Dataset" already exist in your working directory, __in which cases the code assumes that the datasets have been installed correctly__.
-2. Create `"./results"` directory where intermediate and final text files can be written to.
+* Create `"./results"` directory where intermediate and final text files can be written to.
-3. Define the data directories and file related constants.
+* Define the data directories and file related constants.
-4. Download and read the data files.
+* Download and read the data files.
-5. Data reshaping & tidying.
+* Data reshaping & tidying.
-6. Write the in the project specified tidy dataset `"tidy_mean&std.txt"`to `"./results"` directory.
+* Write the in the project specified tidy dataset `"tidy_mean&std.txt"`to `"./results"` directory.

+#####AKNOWLEDGEMENT